1969 Northern Ireland riots: Falls–Shankill interface at Clonard

 On 15 August, violence continued along the Falls-Shankill interface.
 Father PJ Egan of Clonard Monastery recalled that a large loyalist mob moved down Cupar Street at about 3pm and was confronted by nationalist youths.
 Shooting began at about 3:45pm.
 Egan claimed that himself and other priests at Clonard Monastery made at least four calls to the RUC for help, but none came.

 A small IRA party under Billy McKee was present and had two .22 caliber rifles at their disposal.
 They exchanged fire with a loyalist sniper who was shooting from a house on Cupar Street, but failed to dislodge him, or to halt the burning of Catholic houses in the area.
 Almost all of the houses on Bombay Street were burned by the loyalists, and many others were burned on Kashmir Road and Cupar Street – the most extensive destruction of property during the riots.
 A loyalist sniper shot dead Gerald McAuley (15), a member of the Fianna, as he helped people flee their homes on Bombay Street.

 At about 6:30pm The Royal Regiment of Wales was deployed on the Falls Road, where they were greeted with subdued applause and cheering.
 However, despite pleas from local Catholics, they did not move into the streets that were being attacked.
 At about 9:35pm that night, the soldiers finally took up positions at the blazing interface and blocked the streets with barbed-wire barricades.
 Fr Egan recalled that the soldiers called on the loyalists to surrender but the loyalists instead began shooting and throwing petrol bombs.
 The soldiers could only fire back on the orders of an officer when life was directly threatened.
 The loyalists continued shooting and burned more Catholic-owned houses on Bombay Street, but were stopped by soldiers using tear gas.

 Ardoyne

 Soldiers were not deployed in Ardoyne, and violence continued there on Friday night.
 Nationalists hijacked fifty buses from the local bus depot, set them on fire and used them as makeshift barricades to block access to Ardoyne.
 A Protestant civilian, David Linton (48), was shot dead by IRA gunmen at the Palmer Street/Crumlin Road junction.
 Several Catholic-owned houses were burned on Brookfield Street.
 The Scarman Report found that an RUC armoured vehicle was nearby when Brookfield Street was set on fire, but did not intervene.

 On the evening of 16 August the British Army was deployed on Crumlin Road.
 Thereafter, the violence died down into what the Scarman report called "the quiet of exhaustion".
+Around this date long time IRA leader Joe Cahill was able to travel (with others) to the south of Ireland and obtain weapons from another IRA leader - John Joe McGirl.